xiaochensun90/website/content/home/workinprogress.md

   columns: '2'
 ---

-"When Storms Strike: Air Pollution and Health Effects of Electricity Sector Disruptions", joint with Felipe Gómez Trejos
+"When Storms Strike: Air Pollution and Health Effects of Electricity Sector Disruptions", joint with Michael Cobar and Felipe Gómez Trejos

-"The Hidden Cost of the Cloud: Data Centers and Electricity Market Inefficiency", joint with Jamal Mamkhezri and Yuting Yang

 "Can Placed-Based Incentives Accelerate the Energy Transition?
 Evidence from the IRA's Energy Community Tax Credits", joint with Gaurav Doshi and Jancy Ling Liu